Close up of Grid 11 showing the Corinth Street Viaduct, 1945

 There are 16 pairs of images in the Dallas Aerial Photographs, 1945 USDA Survey digital collection that portray various locations in the Dallas metropolitan area as well as Irving, Grand Prairie, and Hutchins.
 The original photographs were taken by the Army Air Forces for the United States Department of Agriculture and were developed by the Western Aerial Photographic Laboratory in Salt Lake City, Utah.
 The purpose of the photographs was to survey farmland, which covered large portions of the Dallas area at the time.

-The aerial survey collection is housed in the Edwin J. Foscue Map Library.
+The aerial survey collection is part of the Foscue Map Collection.
 The library worked with regional historian George Cearley to identify important features in the photographs such as major roads, railways, and landmarks.
-A transparent overlay with locational markers was created for each photograph to label these features.
+A transparent overlay with location markers was created for each photograph to label these features.
 In the digital collection, there are two versions of each image, labeled and unlabeled.
 Labeled images replicate the physical overlays created for the originals and correspond to a legend that appears below the image.

 Aerial Survey Grid